cp4r3z/adventofcode-2023/README.md

 ## Day 18
 Part 1 can be solved by flooding the interior of a 2D Grid.
 Part 2 is more difficult.
 Modeled the trench as a rectilinear polygon defined by a linked list of points.
 Used a generator function to define the iterator for the list, and then did a *very* simplified shoelace algorithm to get the area.
 The real shoelace algorithm involves matrix determinants and might be fun to revisit.

+## Day 19
+Parsing into a suitable data model was interesting.
+Similar to Day 5, Part 2 requires finding total combinations using Intervals.

 # Setup